ptomulik/testmd/README.md

 Test Markdown READMES
 =====================

-Drop README.md, README.rst, whatever, and see how it looks on github, before putting it to a real project.
+Drop README.md to md/, README.rst to rst/, etc, and see how it looks on github, before putting it to a real project.

 LICENSE
 -------